Hong Kong Court of Final Appeal: Kemal Bokhary replacement

-In 2012, Permanent Judge Kemal Bokhary - known as a leading liberal and dissenting voice on the Court - did not have his tenure extended past the mandated retirement age of 65.
-His replacement, however, was 65-year old Robert Tang, who was even older than Bokhary but was seen as more conservative.
+In 2012, Permanent Judge Kemal Bokhary—known as a leading liberal and dissenting voice on the Court—did not have his tenure extended past the mandated retirement age of 65.
+His replacement, however, was then-already 65-year-old Robert Tang, who was even older than Bokhary but was seen as more conservative; this appointment was described as a "surprise" by the SCMP.
+Bokhary himself has said that he believes his tenure was not extended due to his "liberal judgments".